AbdallahLabib/Habo/README.md

 ## Firebase Firestore Data Handling and Storage

 Firebase Firestore has been integrated for cloud data storage, designed for a single user scenario at this stage.
 The user can add a new habit and modify the state of a habit in Firestore.

-The Firestore DB comprises three collections: "users", "tasks", and "task_status".
+- **Data Partitioning:** The data has been partitioned across multiple collections ("users", "habits", and "habit_status") with each collection serving a different purpose and storing a specific type of data.
+- **Scalability with User Growth:** The Firestore DB design allows for easy addition of new users and their habits.
+Each user has a unique user_id and other habit data.
+The user_id field in the "habit" collection creates a link to the "users" collection,This allows the database to grow horizontally as new users join.
+- **Scalability with Habit Growth:** The "habit_status" collection can grow as new habits are added or existing habits change their status.
+The habit_id field in the "habit_status" collection creates a link to the "habits" collection, allowing for scalability as the number of habits or their statuses increase.

-The "task_status" collection contains the following fields:
+The "habit_status" collection contains the following fields:
-- task_id (String): A unique identifier for the task
+- habit_id (String): A unique identifier for the habit
-- status (String): The status of the task (e.g., completed, in progress, not started)
+- status (String): The status of the habit (Check, Failed, Paused)
-- day (int): The day the task status was updated
+- day (int): The day the habit status was updated
-- date (timestamp): The date and time the task status was updated
+- date (int): The date and time the habit status was updated
-- comment (String): Any comments or notes about the task
+- comment (String): Any comments or notes about the habit

 ## Choosing Between Future and Stream